Steve Marshall: Personal life

 Marshall is an elder at LifePoint Church in Albertville and has participated in missionary work in India.
-He was married to Bridgette Gentry, who took her own life on June 24, 2018, after "a long struggle with mental illness" and addictions.
-They have a daughter together.
+He was married to Bridgette Gentry Marshall, and they had one daughter together.
+Bridgette Marshall died by suicide on June 24, 2018, after "a long struggle with mental illness" and addictions.
+In 2022 he married Tammy Pope and together they share three children: Faith Marshall, John Millan Gaston and Benen Gaston.